How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Pincher's Pro Tip

 Don't overlook your alumni network.
 Many universities have negotiated group insurance rates through major carriers.
-If you graduated from a 4-year accredited institution, check whether your alumni association has a partnered insurer before renewing your policy.
+If you graduated from a 4-year accredited institution, check whether your alumni association has a partnered insurer before renewing your policy — the savings can be meaningful even if your occupation doesn't qualify on its own.

 Smart Savings Made Simple!